Run Simulations

 - Authenticated access for advanced jobs

-Start with a public-safe simulation demo, or use the SolarCompute platform for protected workloads.
+Start with a public-safe simulation, or use the SolarCompute platform for protected workloads.